hail2thief/tellez-site/content/publication/guate-vigilante/index.md

 abstract:

 # Summary.
 An optional shortened abstract.
-summary: We test competing theories of extralegal violence using observational and experimental data from 18,000 households in Guatemala.
+summary: We test competing theories of vigilantism using observational and experimental data from 18,000 households in Guatemala.